-Korean market for Russian wheat exporters is almost open: import duty is nearly 2%, but there is a strong SPS measure which restricts import now.
-Launch of grain terminal in Zarubino port can fix the situation soon if all Korean requirements under SPS-restrictions will be met.
-Although, despite extremely prohibitive import duties for corn, the amount of imports from Russia is quite big (US\$ 165.6 mln).
+The Korean market for Russian wheat exporters is almost open: import duty is less than 2%, but there is a strong SPS measure which currently restricts imports.
+The launch of a grain terminal in Zarubino port could fix this situation if all the Korean requirements under the SPS-restrictions are met.
+Despite the extremely prohibitive import duties for corn, the amount of imports from Russia is significant (US\$ 165.6 million).

-Prohibitive import duties for agricultural products represent an integral part of Korean trade policy, i.e. they are applied to all imports from third countries.
-Products such as dairy goods, cereal, coffee, tea, fruits and vegetables remain in sensitive lists for Republic of Korea even in FTAs.
-That's why even preferential agreements, e.g. FTA, will not lead to tariff reduction for these products.
+Prohibitive import duties for agricultural products represent an integral part of the Korean trade policy, i.e. they are applied to all imports.
+Products such as dairy, cereal, coffee, tea, fruits and vegetables remain on sensitive lists for Rep. of Korea even in FTAs.
+That is why even preferential agreements, e.g. FTA, will not lead to tariff reductions for these products.

-As of 30 June 2018, Korea has 362 notified non-tariff measures affecting Russian goods.
+As of 30 June 2018, Korea has 362 notified NTBs affecting Russian goods.
 SPS-measures and TBT are the most used by Rep. of Korea.
-SPS-measures and TBT are the most used by Rep. of Korea.
-Key industries, which are affected by NTB's, are agriculture, chemicals and related industries.
+Key industries, which are affected by NTB's, are agriculture, chemical and related industries.

-Republic of Korea banned the imports of rice, straw and foods of their processing (except for the polished rice and untilled rice certain the Director General of The National Plant Quarantine Service), fresh fruit, green goods, unripe bobs of leguminous plants (except for a coconut, pineapple and unripe bananas), walnuts and their kernels, potato and tomato seeds, stems and leaves, and also foods of such plants as a barley, wheat, rye is forbidden due to the infection, which was spread to areas of sprouting of plants, nursery transplants, fruit, vegetables and seed wreckers.
+Rep. of Korea banned the import of rice, straw and foods processing from them (except for polished rice and untilled rice certified by the Director General of The National Plant Quarantine Service), fresh fruit, unripe legumes (except for coconut, pineapple and unripe bananas), walnuts and their kernels, potato and tomato seeds, stems and leaves, and also foods of such plants as a barley, wheat, and rye are forbidden due to infection, which was spread to areas of sprouting of plants, nursery transplants, fruit, vegetables and seed wreckers.

-The import is also forbidden for the following products: couch-grass creeping, hybrids of rye and wheat (except for those, that is processed with the use of methods about which the Director General of The National Plant Quarantine Service is advised), apple-tree plants, plum and rubus for landing, including seedlings, stems and shoots (except seeds), fresh fruit (except for the plants of plum), fresh stems and leaves of Solanaceae and Ipomoea plants and their roots.
+The import of the following products is also forbidden: couch-grass creeping, hybrids of rye and wheat (except for those processed with the use of methods which the Director General of The National Plant Quarantine Service has approved), apple trees, plum and rubus for landing, including seedlings, stems and shoots (except seeds), fresh fruit (except for the plants of plum), fresh stems and leaves of Solanaceae and Ipomoea plants and their roots.

-A few types of meat from Russia are also forbidden for imports due to the spread in Russia of outbreaks of major animal diseases such as highly pathogenic avian influenza and foot and mouth disease.
+A few types of meat from Russia are also forbidden due to outbreaks of major animal diseases such as highly pathogenic avian influenza and foot and mouth disease.

-Import can be allowed after a statement by the country-exporter about the absence of infection of the certain plants in a region was made based on confirmation by phytosanitary analyses and approvals of Korean authorities.
+Imports are allowed after a statement by the country-exporter about the absence of infection of certain plants in a region was made based on a confirmation by phytosanitary analyses and approval of Korean authorities.

-Ultimately, range of NTB in North-East Asia is quite wide.
-FTA is one of the mechanisms which seems to be effective for countries to eliminate or minimize negative effects in bilateral trade such as non-tariff barriers.
-In the annexes we analyze four recent FTAs of North-East Asian countries to demonstrate a broad range of issues that can be covered within modern FTAs - not only tariff reduction but also a sharp elimination of non-tariff bariers, cooperation in information exchange, transparent regulation, broader connectivity issues, investments, services, data exchange etc.
+The range of NTBs in North-East Asia is quite wide.
+FTA is one of the mechanisms which seems to be effective for countries to eliminate or minimize negative effects in bilateral trade such as NTBs.
+In the Annexes we analyze four recent FTAs of North-East Asian countries to demonstrate a broad range of issues that can be covered within modern FTAs - not only tariff reduction but also the elimination of NTBs, cooperation in data exchange, transparent regulation, broader connectivity issues, investments, and services.